 - SAT Math:

-- The SAT places a heavier emphasis on algebra, including linear equations and systems of equations, along with problem-solving using data and proportional reasoning.
-While geometry and trigonometry are still present, they make up a smaller portion of the test compared to the ACT.
+The SAT has more of a focus on algebra concepts, such as linear equations and systems of equations, and problem-solving skills using data and proportional reasoning.
+Geometry and trigonometry exist; they just represent a smaller element of the content compared to the ACT.

 8. The Science Section (ACT-Specific)

-- While this isn’t directly related to Math, it’s worth mentioning that the ACT includes a Science section, which evaluates your ability to interpret scientific data, graphs, and tables.
-If you struggle with reading charts and scientific reasoning, you may want to consider how much this section might impact your decision between the two tests.
+- While this isn’t closely related to Math, it is worth noting that the ACT has a Science section as well, which evaluates your ability to read and interpret scientific data and graphs, and tables.
+If you have been having trouble with charts and scientific reasoning, you might want to consider how that might affect your decision in the Science section between the two tests.

 Which Test Is Better for You?

-- If you prefer more time to think through problems and are good at reasoning through multi-step solutions, the SAT Math section might be more your style.
+- If you like more time to think through problems and can reason through multi-step solutions relatively easily-SAT math section may be more aligned with your style.

-- If you dislike having to work quickly under pressure, the SAT’s longer time frame may suit your skills better.
+- If you hate working quickly under pressure, the SAT may suit your reasoning skills better.

-- If you’re planning on taking both tests, it’s a great idea to take practice exams for both the ACT and SAT Math sections to see which one aligns best with your strengths.
+- If you are planning on taking both tests, it is a good idea for you to take practice tests for both the SAT and ACT Math sections to see which aligns the best with your strengths.

 Final Thoughts